opengulf/opengulf2.github.io/research.md

 	<ul>
 		<li><a href="https://eadh2021.culintec.de/WRISLEY_David_Joseph_Finding_Culture_in_Data_Preparation__In.html#index.xml" class="link">Finding Culture in Data Preparation: Interdisciplinarity and the Phone Book</a>, European Association of Digital Humanities 2021 abstract (peer reviewed)</li>
 		<li><a href="../openGulf2019" class="link" >"The Open Gulf Project" NYU Abu Dhabi Arts and Humanities Division Research Report, May 2019</a></li>
-		<li><a href="../ADC!" class="link" > Mirza, M.W. and Wrisley, D.J.
-Abu Dhabi Calling!: A Pilot Investigation of Spatial Patterns in Phone Directories.
+		<li><a href="../ADC!" class="link" > M. Wajahat Mirza and David Joseph Wrisley, Abu Dhabi Calling!: A Pilot Investigation of Spatial Patterns in Phone Directories.
 Winter Institute in Digital Humanities, January 2020</a></li>
 	</ul>
 </p>